kamalkumar1/XamarinPhoneContact/MauiPhoneContactLibrary/README.md

 7. **Pagination** - Get contact via pagination

 ## Secuirty
-List Secuirty of below given secuirty check followed while saving the Data of the Localdb.
+List Secuirty of below given secuirty check  and encryption followed while saving the Data of the Localdb.
 -Key Genration to encrypte the data.
   * Per-device uniqueness: deviceid
   * Strong KDF is used Derives the key via Rfc2898DeriveBytes.
-Pbkdf2 with SHA-256 and 100,000 iterations, slowing offline brute-force attempts.
+  * Pbkdf2 with SHA-256 and 100,000 iterations, slowing offline brute-force attempts.
   * No hardcoded secrets: All entropy is generated at runtime; nothing sensitive is embedded in code.

 ## Notes